 6. Not Getting a Second Shooter

-"Sometimes brides want to save a little money or feel that it is too obtrusive for more than one photographer to be present on the wedding day.
+"Sometimes couples want to save a little money or feel it's too obtrusive for more than one photographer to be present on the wedding day.
 But consider this: The second photographer offers another unique point of view throughout the entire day that you would not have had photographed."

 7. Not Getting Help Organizing Your Guests

-"Designate someone that you trust and who knows your family and friends to be in charge of organizing people for portraits.
-That person can gather the people needed, direct them on what shots they will be in, and then release them when they are done.
-It keeps things moving quickly, smoothly, and enjoyably."
+"Designate someone you trust and knows your family and friends to be in charge of organizing people for portraits.
+That person can gather the people needed, direct them on what shots they'll be in, and then release them when they're done.
+It keeps things moving quickly, smoothly and enjoyably."

 8. Trying to Make Things "Perfect"

-"Just have fun -- whether it's getting a little cake on your face or some little detail that didn't turn out 100 percent like you had hoped, go with it, have fun, and keep smiling.
-The photos will be so different if the bride is scowling at her new hubby, don't you think?"
+"Just have fun.
+Whether it's getting a little cake on your face or some detail didn't turn out 100 percent like you'd hoped, go with it, have fun and keep smiling.
+The photos will be so different if the bride is scowling at her new spouse."

 9. Skipping the "First Look"

-"A 'first look' [aka taking your couple photos before the ceremony] is so much better than trying to rush bride and groom portraits after the ceremony -- especially if your ceremony ran a little late (which most do).
-You end up trying to hurry up and get to the party."
+"A 'first look' (aka taking your couple photos before the ceremony) is so much better than trying to rush couple portraits after the ceremony—especially if your ceremony runs a bit late, which most do.
+You end up trying to rush and get to the party."